tinegachris/bytes-to-watts-webinar/README.md

 Check the `resources/` directory for related articles, papers, and documentation that provide additional context and information about the topics covered in the webinar.

-## License

-This project is licensed under the terms specified in the `LICENSE` file.

 ## Contributing

 We welcome contributions to improve the project.
 Please follow these steps to contribute: